umbraco/UmbracoCMSDocs/Articles/Notifications/index.md

 Now all the notifications you registered in your extension method will be handled by your handler.

-## Content and Media notifications
+## Content, Media, and Member notifications

 * See [ContentService Notifications](./contentservice-notifications.md) for a listing of the ContentService object notifications.
 * See [MediaService Notifications](./mediaservice-notifications.md) for a listing of the MediaService object notifications.